This article will kindly omit the topic of the pandemic, because enough has been said for now. Instead, let’s talk about London.

 - Inadequacy of the public transport for the number of users and the span of the city

 There are 9 million people living in London.
 Imagine meeting that in the rush hour.
 Although the Transport for London is quite incredible, it is also somewhat inadequate for the number of people and the sheer spread of the city.
-You would of course have to have a death wish to commute from Wimbledon to Upminster…but regardless of your wishes most ‘normal’ commutes are done in a less-than dignified fashion of being squeezed onto either a freezing cold or a blazing hot platform, being shoved onto a tiny, dusty and stuffy tube carriage and then having to elbow your way out.
+You would of course have to have a death wish to commute from Wimbledon to Upminster…but regardless of your wishes most ‘normal’ commutes are done in a less-than dignified fashion of being squeezed onto either a freezing cold or a blazing hot platform, being shoved into a tiny, dusty and stuffy tube carriage and then having to elbow your way out.
 Mind boggles on how Londoners actually manage to remain polite with all this.

 And the busses?
 They’re great.
 In the early morning the 24h routes come with a resident homeless person who is just waking up, and in the evening with a sleuth of middle-aged suits too drunk to walk to the nearest tube.
 Which brings me onto the next point.